 PIP benefits are still available to people who suffer serious injuries as defined above, but they can also pursue a third-party claim against the at-fault driver’s insurance or the at-fault driver themselves.
-In this situation, a skilled no-fault auto insurance lawyer in Florida could help demand recovery for the full value of all past and future losses caused by the crash, including:
+In this situation, a skilled no-fault auto insurance lawyer near you in Florida could help demand recovery for the full value of all past and future losses caused by the crash, including:

 - Physical pain

 How a Seasoned Local Attorney Could Help